bakpakin/moonmint/README.md

 ```
 ## Credits

-A lot of code was modified from the [Luvit](https://luvit.io/) project and from [Tim Caswell](https://twitter.com/creationix), its creator.
+A lot of code was modified from the [Luvit](https://luvit.io/) project and from [Tim Caswell](https://twitter.com/creationix), the main author.
-This project depends on the luv library, a Lua binding to libuv.
+moonmint depends on the luv library, a Lua binding to libuv.

 Another important dependency is lua-openssl, which is a very useful openssl binding for Lua created and maintained
 by [George Zhao](https://github.com/zhaozg).
 Many thanks.